 Polycystic ovary syndrom (PCOS) causes a wide range of symptoms, so it may be hard to know when to see your doctor.
 But early diagnosis and treatment will help prevent serious health problems, such as diabetes and heart disease.
 See your doctor if you have symptoms that suggest PCOS.

 Call your doctor right away or seek immediate medical care if:

-and soaking through your usual pads or tampons every hour for 2 or more hours.
+- You have severe vaginal bleeding.
+You are soaking through your usual pads or tampons every hour for 2 or more hours.

 Call your doctor if you have:

-More vaginal bleeding, or bleeding is more irregular.
+- More vaginal bleeding, or bleeding is more irregular.

-- Any symptoms of diabetes, such as increased thirst and frequent urination (especially at night), unexplained increase in appetite, unexplained weight loss, fatigue, blurred vision, or tingling or numbness in your hands or
+- Any symptoms of diabetes, such as increased thirst and frequent urination (especially at night), unexplained increase in appetite, unexplained weight loss, fatigue, blurred vision, or tingling or numbness in your hands or feet.

 - Depression or mood swings.
 Many women may have emotional problems related to the physical symptoms of PCOS, such as excess hair, obesity, or infertility.